budgu/MJCbiomass/bibliography.md

-1.<details ><summary markdown='span'> This excellent 21-page 2020 scholarly article entitled “Recent Progress in the Conversion of Biomass Wastes into Functional Materials for Value-added Applications” reviews the literature from the last five years to provide an in-depth introduction to our topic:  biomass conversion. </summary>
+1.<details markdown=1><summary> This excellent 21-page 2020 scholarly article entitled “Recent Progress in the Conversion of Biomass Wastes into Functional Materials for Value-added Applications” reviews the literature from the last five years to provide an in-depth introduction to our topic:  biomass conversion. </summary>
     - In this reading they talk about research within 5 years including
         * Natural polymers
         * Biomass wastes